How Will 'Stealth Omicron' Impact the Pandemic?

-By now, we know all too well that viruses mutate.
-The newest variant to cause a global wave of COVID-19 cases and deaths is omicron, which has eroded some of the immune protection from vaccines and other treatments.
+By now, everyone is familiar with omicron -- the newest variant to cause a global wave of COVID-19 cases and deaths.
+Omicron has eroded some of the immune protection from vaccines and other treatments.
 Its mutations make it the most contagious variant of concern to date, and it's contributed to large numbers of hospitalizations and deaths.

 Scientists in South Africa were able to quickly identify omicron as a new variant this winter because of the way it presents through PCR tests.
 The original omicron causes a dropped signal or marker on the test that sets it apart from delta, which was the dominant variant prior to omicron.
 Omicron BA.2, however, doesn't have the same signal, called an S gene target failure.
 This makes it more stealthy, though genomic sequencing (which happens to about 10% of COVID-19 PCR tests in the US) will detect all omicron subvariants, and coronavirus variants in general.